awsdocs/amazon-eks-user-guide/doc_source/fsx-csi.md

           --policy-document file://fsx-csi-driver.json
       ```

-      Take note of the policy Amazon Resource Name \(ARN\) that is returned\.
+      Take note of the policy Amazon Resource Name \(ARN\) that's returned\.
+It looks similar to the following\.

+      ```
+      "Arn": "arn:aws:iam::111122223333:role/AmazonEKSFSxLustreCSIDriver",
+      ```

 1. Create a Kubernetes service account for the driver and attach the policy to the service account\.
 Replacing the ARN of the policy with the ARN returned in the previous step\.
 If your cluster is in the AWS GovCloud \(US\-East\) or AWS GovCloud \(US\-East\) AWS Regions, then replace `arn:aws:` with `arn:aws-us-gov:` before running the following command\.

    ```
    eksctl create iamserviceaccount \
-       --region region-code \
        --name fsx-csi-controller-sa \
        --namespace kube-system \
-       --role-name "AmazonEKSFSxLustreCSIDriver"\
-       --cluster prod \
+       --cluster my-cluster \
        --attach-policy-arn arn:aws:iam::111122223333:policy/Amazon_FSx_Lustre_CSI_Driver \
-       --approve
+       --approve \
+       --role-name AmazonEKSFSxLustreCSIDriver /
+       --region region-code
    ```

-   Output:
+   Example output:

    You'll see several lines of output as the service account is created\.
-The last line of output is similar to the following example line\.
+The last lines of output are similar to the following\.

    ```
+   [ℹ]  1 task: {
+       2 sequential sub-tasks: {
+           create IAM role for serviceaccount "kube-system/fsx-csi-controller-sa",
+           create serviceaccount "kube-system/fsx-csi-controller-sa",
+       } }
-   [ℹ]  created serviceaccount "kube-system/fsx-csi-controller-sa"
+   [ℹ]  building iamserviceaccount stack "eksctl-my-cluster-addon-iamserviceaccount-kube-system-fsx-csi-controller-sa" [ℹ]  deploying stack "eksctl-my-cluster-addon-iamserviceaccount-kube-system-fsx-csi-controller-sa" [ℹ]  waiting for CloudFormation stack "eksctl-my-cluster-addon-iamserviceaccount-kube-system-fsx-csi-controller-sa" [ℹ]  created serviceaccount "kube-system/fsx-csi-controller-sa"
    ```

    Note the name of the AWS CloudFormation stack that was deployed\.
-In the example output above, the stack is named `eksctl-prod-addon-iamserviceaccount-kube-system-fsx-csi-controller-sa`\.
+In the example output above, the stack is named `eksctl-my-cluster-addon-iamserviceaccount-kube-system-fsx-csi-controller-sa`\.

-1. Note the **Role ARN** for the role that was created\.

-   1. Open the AWS CloudFormation console at [https://console\.aws\.amazon\.com/cloudformation](https://console.aws.amazon.com/cloudformation/)\.

-   1. Ensure that the console is set to the AWS Region that you created your IAM role in and then select **Stacks**\.

-   1. Select the stack named `eksctl-prod-addon-iamserviceaccount-kube-system-fsx-csi-controller-sa`\.

-   1. Select the **Outputs** tab\.
-The **Role ARN** is listed on the **Output\(1\)** page\.

 1. Deploy the driver with the following command\.
 **Note**
-To see or download the `yaml` file manually, you can find it on the [aws\-fsx\-csi\-driver Github](https://github.com/kubernetes-sigs/aws-fsx-csi-driver/tree/master/deploy/kubernetes/overlays/stable)\.
+You can view the content being applied in [aws\-fsx\-csi\-driver](https://github.com/kubernetes-sigs/aws-fsx-csi-driver/tree/master/deploy/kubernetes/overlays/stable) on GitHub\.

    ```
    kubectl apply -k "github.com/kubernetes-sigs/aws-fsx-csi-driver/deploy/kubernetes/overlays/stable/?ref=master"